-- Respondents could select multiple options. - 2 Excludes emergency funding applications. - Respondents were provided a list of large banks (those with at least \$10B in total deposits) operating in their state. - 4 "Online lenders," also called fintech lenders, are nonbanks that lend online.
-Examples include: Lending Club, OnDeck, CAN Capital, Paypal Working Capital, Kabbage, etc. - 5 "Finance company" includes nonbank lenders such as mortgage companies, equipment dealers, insurance companies, auto finance companies, etc. 6 Community development financial institutions (CDFIs) are financial institutions that provide credit and financial services to underserved markets and populations.
-CDFIs are certified by the CDFI Fund at the US Department of the Treasury. - 7 Credit risk is determined by the self-reported business credit score or personal credit score, depending on which is used to obtain financing for their business.
-If the firm uses both, the higher risk rating is used.
+3 Respondents were provided a list of large banks (those with at least \$10B in total deposits) operating in their state.

+4 "Online lenders," also called fintech lenders, are nonbanks that lend online.
+Examples include: Lending Club, OnDeck, CAN Capital, Paypal Working Capital, Kabbage, etc.

+"Finance company" includes nonbank lenders such as mortgage companies, equipment dealers, insurance companies, auto finance companies, etc. Community development financial institutions (CDFIs) are financial institutions that provide credit and financial services to underserved markets and populations.
+CDFIs are certified by the CDFI Fund at the US Department of the Treasury.

+7 Credit risk is determined by the self-reported business credit score or personal credit score, depending on which is used to obtain financing for their business.
+1 If the firm uses both, the higher risk rating is used.
 "Low credit risk" is a 80-100 business credit score or 720+ personal credit score.
 "Medium credit risk" is a 50-79 business credit score or a 620-719 personal credit score.
 "High credit risk" is a 1-49 business credit score or a 620 personal credit score.